 There is a complex mechanism inside the part of the stand that controls position adjustments.
 It includes many screws and gears to control the movements of the two axes.
 As a result, it perfectly moves according to the intentions of the pressure you execute on it.
 This mechanism required sophisticated knowledge, tests and improvements to create the extremely user-friendly experience.
 In other words, it took time, effort and adequate (human) resources.
 These costs need to be covered in the selling price.

 When we consider the intentions, specification and the mechanism that is necessary to make these seamless adjustments, it seems less surprising that the new Pro Stand costs $1,000.
-Apple gets away with it, because the have already obtained an enormous customer base.
+In addition, Apple gets away with it, because the have already obtained an enormous customer base.
 Other product design firms may be frowned upon, if the would make a move like this.
 Apple may be too, but does it really affect their sales?
 Yes, probably positively, because of all the attention this action receives.